 FLEx - Flexible Learning Exchange - is a period of time set aside in each elementary school day for students in grades kindergarten through four to receive a variety of enrichment and/or support services as an extension of their classroom instruction.
 During FLEx, students may receive academic intervention, speech, resource room, occupational and/or physical therapy for anywhere from 20 - 45 minutes.
 Classroom learning experiences may include centers or provide reinforcement for groups or individuals.
 Students also use this time for research, writing, and technical activities.

 - Four (4) PTAs - one at each elementary and middle school

 - One (1) PTSA at the high school

 - Monthly Parent Advisory Council meetings with parents and administrators

 - Parent University

 - Representation on Building Leadership Teams, Interview Committees, Budget Vote Committee, Special Task Forces

 The Title I (academic intervention) in reading, writing, and math provides skills, comprehension, and concept development for students who demonstrate needs in these areas.
 Placement in this program is based on teacher recommendation, evaluation of classroom performance, and analysis of standardized test results.

-Funding for Pre-K and Statewide Full Day Pre-K is available on a limited basis for families of children who will be four (4) years old on or before December 1st.
+Funding for Half-Day UPK is available on a limited basis for families of children who will be four (4) years old on or before December 1st.
 Contact "Child Care Resources of Rockland" at (845) 425-0009 for details about their program.
 Applications are available on the Child Care Resources of Rockland website.